NoJokeFNA/mc-protection/SETUP.md

 >     - First of all, you have to [remove](https://github.com/GaetanOff/Firewall-Template/blob/master/reset) your old rules.
 >       - Check if you rules got correctly removed: `sudo iptables -S`.
 >       - If it only contains `INPUT ACCEPT`, `FORWARD ACCEPT` & `OUTPUT ACCEPT` rules, you did everything right.
->     - You have to [apply](https://github.com/GaetanOff/Firewall-Template/blob/master/rules) the new firewall rules..
+>     - Now you have to [apply](https://github.com/GaetanOff/Firewall-Template/blob/master/rules) the new firewall rules.
 >       - Check if you rules got correctly updated: `sudo iptables -S`.
 >     - Now you have to save your current rules, so they wont get lost: `sudo iptables-save > <directory>/<filename>`.
 >     - After you successfully saved your rules, you just have to apply them: `sudo iptables-apply <directory>/<filename>`.